Mining self-similarity: Label super-resolution with epitomic representations: Experiments

 \textbf{Results.} From Table~\ref{tab:lc_sr_results}, we draw the following conclusions:

 \textit{Epitomes trained only on imagery and high-res labels in \textbf{South} transfer better to \textbf{North} than U-Nets that use the same data.} The U-Nets trained only on imagery and high-res labels in the \textbf{South} region transfer poorly to \textbf{North}: patterns associated, for example, with forests in the \textbf{North} are more frequently associated with fields in \textbf{South}, and the discriminatively trained models couple the high-frequency patterns in \textbf{South} with their associated land cover labels.
+Most surprisingly, even the U-Nets trained on the LR \textbf{North} imagery perform worse than any of the epitome models trained on the same data.\footnote{We used training settings identical to those of \cite{malkin2018label}.
+The training collapsed to a minimum in which the ``water'' class was not predicted, but the accuracy would be lower than that of all-tile epitomic LSR even if all water were predicted correctly.}

 There is evidence that the far better transfer performance of the epitomes is due to generative training.
 First, it is nearly unsupervised: no labels are seen in training, except to weakly guide the sampling of patches.
 Second, diversification training ensures, for example, that forests resembling those found in \textbf{North}, while rare, still appear in the epitomes trained on \textbf{South} imagery and receive somewhat accurate label embeddings.
 The posterior on those areas of the epitomes is then much higher in the \textbf{North}.
-(In the appendix we show the mean posteriors over epitome positions illustrating this point.)
+(In the SI we show the mean posteriors over epitome positions illustrating this point.)